Kashmiri diaspora: Azad Jammu and Kashmir

 In 1961, there were 10,000 refugees of Kashmiri origin in Pakistan, who had voting rights in elections of Azad Jammu and Kashmir.
 They were given an equal amount of representation in the election as the 109,000 Jammu refugees.

 In 1990, there were 400,000 refugee voters, compared to 1.2 million Azad Kashmir residents.
 The refugees continued to receive higher representation in the legislatures compared to the residents, Kashmiris being favoured more.
 This was justified on the grounds of showing "solidary with the Kashmiris in the Indian-administered Kashmir".
 Scholar Christopher Snedden remarks that the higher representation given to refugees endows opportunities to the central government of Pakistan to influence the election results.

 During the 1990s around 50,000 Kashmiris fled from Indian administered Kashmir to Pakistan, which as of 2010 had not granted citizenship to up to 40 per cent of the refugees.
 Ms Lucas suggests that the Pakistani government has been slow in providing citizenship to the refugees because doing so might nullify their right to self-determination.

 Sindh

 The city of Karachi is home to a significant diaspora of Kashmiris.
 According to the 2017 Pakistan Census, 63,784 people in Karachi reported Kashmiri as their mother tongue.

 United Kingdom

 Around 70% of all British Pakistanis in England trace their origins to the administrative territory of Azad Kashmir in northeastern Pakistan, mainly from the Mirpur, Kotli and Bhimber districts.
 Many of them migrated to the United Kingdom in the 1960s to work as labourers after the construction of the Mangla Dam by the Pakistani government.
 Large Azad Kashmiri communities can be found in Birmingham, Bradford, Manchester, Leeds, Luton and the surrounding towns.

 The Valley Kashmiris in the UK maintain that they are "Kashmiris" and the Azad Kashmiris are "nouveaux Kashmiris".

+United States

+Approximately 40,000-45,000 members of the Kashmiri diaspora live in the United States.

 Canada

-In the 2016 Canadian census, approximately 3,000 people reported being of Kashmiri descent.
+In the 2016 Canadian census, approximately 6145 people reported being of Kashmiri descent.